Share what kind of mom you are!

 The Tool: Flexibility

-Stressing over things going exactly as you planned will rob you of your peace and make you and others really tired.
-Flexibility, on the other hand, will save your sanity and even provide you with a new idea or a great memory.
-Moms who know how to cope with parenting stress know flexibility is the equivalent of a Swiss Army knife.
+Stressing over things going exactly as you planned will rob you of your peace and wear everyone around you out.
+Flexibility, on the other hand, will save the moment and even provide you with a new idea or a great memory.
+Moms who know how to cope with parenting stress treat flexibility like a Swiss Army knife.
+It works on almost everything.

 An older friend of mine joked that she started a “therapy fund” for her kids when they were toddlers.
-It’s true that moms constantly feel like we’re falling short of the gold standard that has been set for us, but all that criticism isn’t helping us love our children better.
+We laughed, but it hit close to home.
+Moms constantly feel like we’re falling short of the gold standard that has been set for us, but all that self-criticism isn’t helping us love our children better.

 The Tool: A Mom Friend

-There are very few burdens in life that lunch with a friend can’t lighten.
-Chatting with another mom will remind you that you’re not alone, that your kids are doing just fine, and that what appears to be a failure might actually be a parenting victory.
-And at the least, you can have a good cry.
+A 2021 study found that women who spent time with a friend had measurably lower cortisol levels than women who were with a stranger.
+Your body already knows what your heart does: There are very few burdens in life that lunch with a friend can’t lighten.
+Chatting with another mom who gets it will remind you that you’re not alone, that your kids are doing just fine, and that what appears to be a failure might actually be a parenting victory.
+And if none of that helps?
+You can at least have a good cry with someone who won’t judge you for it.

 I’d lit the candles on my older son’s cake.
 We were ready to sing.
 The wax was melting.
 My younger son was flipping over the back of the couch, completely ignoring me as I yelled, “Get over here so we can do this!”
 I grabbed his arm and pulled him to a chair and yelled, “Sit down, now!”

-Dinner should’ve been started 10 minutes ago, someone needs help with homework, the load in the wash is starting to smell, work is texting you… Even though you’re an expert juggler, if one more ball gets thrown at you, something is going to get dropped.
+Dinner should’ve started 10 minutes ago; someone needs help with homework; the load in the wash is starting to smell; work is texting you… Even though you’re an expert juggler, if one more ball gets thrown at you, something is going to get dropped.

 The Tool: Perspective